 Send My Bag can help make your move to the UK a whole lot easier by shipping your possessions internationally to the UK.
 You can send your possessions to the UK in suitcases or boxes and save yourself the hassle of checking limited items into the hold of your plane.
 Let Send My Bag take care of your luggage, instead, and properly enjoy your journey to the UK.
 Read our 'How it Works' page to learn more.

 Take a look at our ‘Top Tips for Moving Abroad’ to help you make the move.
 If you are moving to the UK to study, make sure you are aware of any student visas you might need.
 See our guide on UK student visas to learn more.
 We also have a guide to moving to the UK to help you settle into UK life.
+In addition, we have some helpful tips on buying a home abroad that should keep you on the right track when searching for a proprerty in the UK.

 Maybe the UK isn’t right for your move abroad, but why not consider Australia or the USA?